 Day 1, July 21, Friday.
 Arrive in Spokane and rent a car or carpool with a fellow workshop participant and drive one hour (65 miles) to Colfax, Washington.
 We meet in the lobby of our hotel at 4pm for an orientation and slide show in which Jim discusses star photography and capturing the Milky Way, making a panorama image, composition, choosing the best lens for landscapes, and HDR.
 Overnight Best Western Wheatland Inn, Colfax.

 Days 2 - 4, July 22-24, Saturday - Monday.
 We will spend these next three days exploring one of America's best kept secrets.
 Sunrise and sunset are the ideal times for landscape photography, and we will take advantage of the beautiful, low angled sunlight which accents and embellishes the multicolored wheat fields of the Palouse.
 We will also have night photography sessions and Jim will demonstrate how to paint with light in conjunction with capturing the Milky Way.
 He will also show you how to take panorama images both day and night.
-After a sunrise photography session the morning of the 15th, we head back to Spokane to catch our afternoon flight home.

 Day 5, July 25, Tuesday After another sunrise outing to capture low angled sunlight on the beautiful contours of the Palouse, we head back to Spokane for our return flight home.